 Many homes and multi-housing facilities have decks as they have become a popular way of adding more space to a home; besides providing a place to relax outside, decks are wonderful places to entertain guests and enjoy outdoor dining, especially during the warm months.

-Like any other outdoor space, decks are prone to damages due to the effects of weather, and these damages can result in more serious problems that can end up compromising not only your safety but also your health.
-Some reasons why deck maintenance is essential to include;
+Like any other outdoor space, decks are prone to damage due to the effects of weather, and these damages can result in more serious problems that can end up compromising not only your safety but also your health.
+Some reasons why deck maintenance is essential include;

 • Property value — A poorly maintained deck can decrease the value of a home, while a well-kept one improves the curb appeal thereof.
 Regular cleaning and maintenance is a sure way to keep your deck looking as good as new.